Towards Interpreting Visual Information Processing in Vision-Language Models: Introduction

 Furthermore, the mechanisms by which the language model processes these visual inputs are not well understood.
 A significant modality gap exists between visual and textual input \citep{jiang2024hallucinationaugmentedcontrastivelearning}, and it is unclear whether our mechanistic understanding of text processing in language models generalizes to the processing of visual input in VLMs.

 To understand the representations in the visual inputs for VLM and how the VLM processes them, we study LLaVA 1.5 7B \citep{liu2023improvedllava}, a popular open-source VLM with competitive performance that uses CLIP \citep{radford2021learningtransferablevisualmodels} as an image encoder and Vicuna 13B \citep{chiang2023vicuna} as its language model.
-We also study LLaVA-Phi\footnote{Sourced from the \href{https://huggingface.co/xtuner/llava-phi-3-mini-hf}{xtuner HuggingFace model}.} for our ablation experiments.
+We also test on LLaVA-Phi\footnote{Sourced from the \href{https://huggingface.co/xtuner/llava-phi-3-mini-hf}{xtuner HuggingFace model}.} and Qwen2-VL \citep{wang2024qwen2}.
 We focus on a set of object identification tasks and \textbf{our main contributions} are as follows:

 \begin{enumerate} \item Using ablation techniques, we demonstrate that the information for an object is highly localized to the token positions corresponding to their original location in the image. \item By extending the \emph{logit lens} technique primarily used for language models \citep{nostalgebraist2020interpreting}, we find that the representations of the visual input in the LM are refined towards the embedding of interpretable tokens in the vocabulary, despite the LM not being explicitly trained to do so. \item By blocking the attention flow between tokens, we show that the model extracts object information from the object tokens in the middle to late layers.